elmerucr/punch/README.md

 ![icon](./docs/punch_icon_80x80.png)

-Punch is a virtual computer system that draws inspiration from iconic computing platforms such as the Commodore 64, Amiga 500, and Atari ST.
-Notable features include:
+Punch is a virtual computer system that draws inspiration from iconic computing platforms such as the Commodore 64, Amiga 500, and Atari ST. Notable features include:

 * Utilization of the MC6809 CPU using the [MC6809](https://github.com/elmerucr/MC6809) library
 * A total of 16MB of video RAM, 64KB directly accessible by the CPU
-* Screen resolution of 320x180 pixels, refreshing rate of 60Hz
+* Screen resolution of 320x180 pixels, refresh rate of 60Hz
 * Blitter chip for fast graphics processing

 ## Table of Contents